All Episodes

 Sanctuary, sanctuary cities.

-This is the thing that I mentioned a couple weeks ago that is constantly amazing to me, and that is we act like we owe these people something.
+This is the thing that I mentioned a couple of weeks ago that is constantly amazing to me, and that is we act like we owe these people something.

-We've we've we owe them an apology.
+We owe them an apology.

-Affirming the rule of law is, however, where to begin, because when a large and somewhat cohesive cohort succeeds in living in defiance of the law, the Scoff Law spirit can have myriad manifestations.
+Affirming the rule of law is, however, where to begin, because when a large and somewhat cohesive cohort succeeds in living in defiance of the law, the scofflaw spirit can have myriad manifestations.

-This is let me let me pause here before getting to the story that he tells about this.
+Let me pause here before getting to the story that he tells about this.

 Somebody called last week and want to go on and on.

-But Russ, they're illegal.
+Robert Rush, they're illegal.

-And I said, We're beyond That now.
+And I said, we're beyond that now.

-Not we're beyond it, but as far as uh lawmakers, people who write the laws, the fact that they're illegal is exactly what has to be gotten rid of.
+Not we're beyond it, but as far as lawmakers, people who write the laws, the fact that they're illegal is exactly what has to be gotten rid of.

 And that's why they will be automatically conferred legal if this legislation ever sees the light of day in the form of a bill that the president signs.